 Tracking your expenses may be the hardest part of budgeting.
 If you are not sure where to start, try carrying a small spiral notebook or use the weekly spending worksheet to write down your expenses on a daily basis.
 Then at the end of the week, total them up to see what you have spent.
-Or, if you have a smart phone, try an "app for that" to track your spending.
+Or, if you have a smart phone, try an app to track your spending like Expensify or Check which are available for iOS and Android.

 Try setting up a budget for the semester by using the in-school budget worksheet.
 Enter your information, save it, and come back to it to make changes.
 Remember, a budget is a work in progress and you may need to make updates periodically.
 A more detailed Monthly Budgeting Worksheet can be downloaded to help you track your monthly income and expenses.